cinimaticanchor/AI_Project/README.md

 weights_array = np.array([weights[asset] for asset in assets])
 portfolio_returns = returns.dot(weights_array)

-I have given 0.7 to all the stocks and 0.3 to bonds, the intial weights are just 0.7/ number of stocks and 0.3/ number of bonds.
+I have given 0.7 to all the stocks and 0.3 to bonds, the initial weights are just 0.7/ number of stocks and 0.3/ number of bonds.

 Next, I have performed Markov Chains using the following code -